-Care for people diagnosed with lymphoma doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects and late effects of treatment, and monitor your overall health.
+Care for people diagnosed with lymphoma does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects and late effects of treatment, and monitor your overall health.
 This is called follow-up care.

 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.

 In general, each follow-up visit includes a discussion with the doctor, a physical examination, and blood tests.
 During some visits, scans may be done.
 At most cancer centers, follow-up visits are scheduled every 2 to 3 months for the first 1 to 2 years after treatment is completed, which is when the risk of recurrence is highest.
 After that, the time between visits increases over time.
 Later visits may only be 2 to 3 times per year until 5 years have passed.
 Then, annual visits should be continued with an oncologist.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.